dirkkelly/dirkkelly/brews/red-ale/5/_posts/2014-02-02-clean-start.md

 No Fugle, Using WIlliamette

-I broke my hydrometer, going to try to find a timeslot when I can bolt to bitters and esters
+I broke my hydrometer, going to try to find a timeslot when I can bolt to [Bitter and Esters](http://bitterandesters.com/).

 When|What
 ----|----